Kismet (Marvel Comics): Fictional character biography

-Originally known as Paragon, Kismet was the second attempt by the Enclave to artificially create a super-powerful being in their Citadel of Science "the Beehive" (their first attempt was Him, later known as Adam Warlock).
+Originally known as Paragon, Kismet is the second attempt by the Enclave to artificially create a super-powerful being in their Citadel of Science "the Beehive".
+Their first attempt was Him, later known as Adam Warlock.
 The Enclave intended to create a super-powerful being to control.
-"Born" before being fully formed, Paragon appeared as a muscular male figure.
-Paragon battled the Hulk, then overrode the Enclave's control and sunk their Beehive headquarters before incubating itself in a cocoon much like Warlock often would.
+"Born" before being fully formed, Paragon appears as a muscular male figure.
+Paragon battles the Hulk, then overrides the Enclave's control and sinks their Beehive headquarters before incubating itself in a cocoon much like Warlock.

-She later emerged from the cocoon in her blond-haired, golden-skinned form wearing red swimsuit-like attire.
-As a female replicant of Warlock, she took the name of Her (a reference to Warlock's original name, Him) and sought Warlock to mate with him.
+Paragon emerges from her cocoon in a blond-haired, golden-skinned form.
+As a female replicant of Warlock, she takes the name of Her (a reference to Warlock's original name, Him) and seeks out Warlock to mate with him.
 However, Warlock had died some years earlier, traveling a short time into the future to steal his own soul with his Soul Gem in a twisted suicide.
-Confident she would be able to revive him, Her managed to restore and reanimate his body, but with his mind and soul missing, she was forced to sadly return him to his grave.
-She set out to explore the cosmos to find a possible mate.
+Confident she would be able to revive Warlock, Her manages to restore and reanimate his body.
+However, she is unable to restore Warlock's mind or soul and is forced to return him to his grave.
+She sets out to explore the cosmos to find a possible mate.

-She helped the ecologically ravaged planet U'sr'pr recover, invoking the wrath of the Consortium.
-She was called by the natives J'ridia Starduster.
-Later, she was aided by Alpha Flight and the Avengers against the Consortium.
+Her helps the ecologically ravaged planet U'sr'pr recover, invoking the wrath of the Consortium.
+She is called J'ridia Starduster by the planet's natives.
+Later, she is aided by Alpha Flight and the Avengers against the Consortium.

-Some time after beginning her quest to find Warlock, she discovered that Warlock had been resurrected body and soul.
-However, he rejects her, leaving her sobbing on the ground.
-After this, she held a competition among some of the most powerful men on Earth, attaching reproductive pods to their necks to see how they would react.
-She selected Quasar, Hercules, Wonder Man, Hyperion, Doc Samson, and Forgotten One for this task.
-She battled Quasar and was attacked by Jack of Hearts, but was saved by Quasar from Moondragon.
-As Quasar was the only one who did not destroy his pod, she turns her attentions to him for a time, until his girlfriend Kayla Ballantine (in possession of the Star Brand) severely beat her and forced her to return to cocoon form to heal.
-However, she decided to become Quasar's companion for a time.
+Some time after beginning her quest to find Warlock, Her discovers that Warlock has been resurrected with his soul intact.
+However, he rejects her, leaving her heartbroken.
+After this, Her holds a competition among some of the most powerful men on Earth, attaching reproductive pods to their necks to see how they would react.
+She selects Quasar, Hercules, Wonder Man, Hyperion, Doc Samson, and Forgotten One for this task.
+Her battles Quasar and is attacked by Jack of Hearts, but is saved by Quasar from Moondragon.
+As Quasar is the only one who did not destroy his pod, Her turns her attentions to him for a time, until Quasar's girlfriend Kayla Ballantine (in possession of the Star Brand) severely beats her and forces her to return to cocoon form to heal.
+However, Her decides to become Quasar's companion for a time.
+During her adventures with Quasar, Her takes the name Kismet, after the Arabic word for fate.

-In the 1992 storyline "Operation: Galactic Storm", she helps Quasar and willingly guards the Star Gates that threaten Earth's existence.
-She soon becomes involved in a fight with Binary, and also the Super-Skrull.
-Soon after the war, she became engulfed by the Soul-Eater and was rescued by Quasar.

-During her adventures with Quasar she took the name Kismet, after the Arabic word for fate.
-She battled the Black Fleet destroying the planet Scadam.
-She later came to the rescue of her three creators in the Beehive.
-By healing them in cocoons similar to her own, they became golden skinned superhumans as well.
-The four of them journeyed into space.